 What it means to be a Certified Chiropractic Sports Physician (CCSP)

-Dr. Scaro has a master’s degree in Sports Medicine and Dr. White has a bachelor’s degree in Athletic Training.
-Combined with their degrees and having met the other requirements mentioned above, both clinicians earned their Certified Chiropractic Sports Physicians titles.
+Dr. Scaro holds a master’s degree in Sports Medicine, while Dr. White possesses a bachelor’s degree in Athletic Training.
+In conjunction with their educational backgrounds and fulfilling the mentioned prerequisites, both practitioners obtained the title of Certified Chiropractic Sports Physicians.

 What type of treatment do sports chiropractors provide?

+Chiropractic sports medicine physicians offer a variety of treatments.
+Most treatments involve examining movement and gait patterns, optimizing loads, and are specialized for individual athletes.
+Sports chiropractors have additional training for sideline care, including athletic taping, wrapping, and making return-to-play decisions.
 One of the main things sports clinicians can provide is alternative activities during injury.
-The idea that we need to rest 24 hours a day for recovery is outdated.
+The idea that bed rest is necessary for recovery is outdated.
 This concept has been shown to decrease recovery times and increase sensations of pain.
-Working with physicians who provide alternative forms of movement and exercise has many benefits.
-Keeping movement incorporated into daily life improves blood flow, quality of life, mood, perspective on injury and pain, and so much more.
+Working with physicians who offer alternative forms of movement and exercise has many benefits.
+Incorporating movement into daily life enhances blood flow, quality of life, mood, perspective on injury and pain, among other advantages.
 Sports providers help injured patients stay active by providing modifications or alternatives to painful activities.

 Is sports medicine only for athletes?